telerik/kendo-ui-core/docs/api/javascript/ui/spreadsheet.md

 ### sheets.rows.index `Number`
 The absolute row index.
 Required to ensure correct positioning.

+### sheets.rows.type `String`
+The table row element role, in the context of the Grid table structure.

 ### sheets.selection `String`
 The selected range in the sheet, e.g. "A1:B10".